arpit279/code-forge/README.md

 npm start
 ```

 Open the printed URL (typically `http://localhost:3000`) and begin chatting.
-The app expects Ollama to be running at `http://localhost:11434` and uses the `llama3` model by default.
+The app expects Ollama to be running at `http://localhost:11434`.
+Use the drop-down at the top of the page to choose from your locally installed models.